Mission & Overview

 Public Health Emergency Preparedness & Response

-The Central Region Public Health Network (CRPHN) provides leadership and coordination to improve the readiness of partners to mount an effective response to public health emergencies and threats.
-The Public Health Emergency Preparedness initiative of CRPHN includes the maintenance of a regional annex, which includes plans for response to and recovery from public health emergencies that impact communities in the region.
+The Central NH Regional Public Health Network (RPHN) provides leadership and coordination to improve the readiness of partners to mount an effective response to public health emergencies and threats.
+The Public Health Emergency Preparedness initiative of the RPHN includes the maintenance of a regional annex, which includes plans for response to and recovery from public health emergencies that impact communities in the region.
 CRPHN also works with local Emergency Management Directors to strengthen and develop regional sheltering plans to respond to the needs of the communities during events.

 The Central NH region serves approximately 31,000 residents.
 It is the responsibility of local municipalities to promote health, prevent disease and injury, and provide protection from public health threats.
-During a crisis, appropriate and prompt response and communication allows the Central New Hampshire (NH) Public Health Region (PHR) to work effectively with its partners, engender public trust in its scientifically-based health recommendations, and perform its public health mission.
+During a crisis, appropriate and prompt response and communication allows the Central NH Regional Public Health Network (RPHN) to work effectively with its partners, engender public trust in its scientifically-based health recommendations, and perform its public health mission.

 Regional Coordinating Committee (RCC)

 The Central NH Public Health Response must maintain very close coordination and communication with certain agencies and institutions in order to carry out its functions should a public health emergency occur.
 A critical element of this plan is the integration of public health personnel and information into the emergency planning structure.
-Therefore, the following agencies and municipalities are included in the Central NH PHR and participate on the Central NH Public Health Network’s RCC:
+Therefore, the following agencies and municipalities participate on the Central NH RPHN’s RCC:

 - Grafton County